1. How do the children play together? What is childhood like?

 6. What does Mustapha Mond do?
 What is his relationship to history?

-Mustapha Mond is the controller of the Western European zone of London.
-He is the one who decides what to tell people about history and how to word things so people will be disgusted at the thought of the way we live.
+is the one who decides what to tell people about history and how to word

 7. Is there anything unusual about Lenina Crowne?
 Bernard Marx?
 What?
 Why?